-Overdentures are replacement teeth retained by dental implants, promote better digestion; reduce the occurrence of bone loss due to jaw bone stimulation; and provide adequate structure to the face.
+Overdentures replace teeth retained by dental implants, promote better digestion, reduce the occurrence of bone loss due to jaw bone stimulation, and provide adequate structure to the face.
 They are commonly referred to as implant-supported dentures or permanent dentures.

 What Are Dentures?

 A denture is a removable fixture that replaces teeth lost due to gum disease, tooth decay, or injury, among other causes.
 They can be crafted to fit the entire mouth — full dentures — or certain sections of the mouth — partial dentures.
 In addition to replacing natural teeth, a denture provides structural support to the cheeks and lips.
 When face structure decreases, facial muscles begin to sag.
 This restorative dentistry can help rejuvenate your facial appearance and profile and renew your self-confidence.
 After receiving dentures, our patients report improved life quality and increased ease when eating and speaking.
 Contact us today to learn more about the comprehensive dental services we offer.

 The Process Of Getting Dentures In Gainesville, FL

 The design and fabrication of your denture prosthesis may take multiple weeks and several appointments with our Gainesville dentists.
 First, your dentist must determine the most appropriate type of denture appliance for your needs.
 Then, they will make a series of impressions of your jaw and measure the space between your upper and lower jaws.
 They may also create wax forms, plastic modules, and other models in the exact shape and position of the denture.